rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 When calling the `glUniformMatrix4fv` function, the second parameter specifies the number of matrices to associate with the variable.
 For our `Uniform` objects, this will always be `1`.
 The third parameter tells OpenGL that our matrix data is stored as an array of *row* vectors.
-If we ever give the data as an array of *column* vectors (spoiler alert; we won't), then that parameter would be `GL.GL_FALSE` instead.
+If we ever give the data as an array of *column* vectors (spoiler alert: we won't), then that parameter would be `GL.GL_FALSE` instead.

 # A Test of Transformations